How we use your personal information for Heat & Save Referral Hub Service purposes

 - Information provided by other public sector organisations such as referrals from Health Services including GP, Health Visitors, as well as DWP, Care & Repair, Citizen’s Advice etc

-To process your grant application and assess your eligibility to receive the grant funding, we will
+To process your enquiry, grant application and assess your eligibility to receive the grant funding, we will

 - Provide pre-application advice and a triage service to refer you to the appropriate support based on your needs, circumstances and eligibility